-For your ranking examination you may elect to demonstrate any of the skills described below or any related skill from the various Kuikku Bouei Kata when called upon to perform an escaping, thwarting, or destroying action for a particular form of headlock attack.
+For your ranking examination, you may elect to demonstrate any of the skills described below or any related skill from the various Kuikku Bouei Kata when called upon to perform an escaping, thwarting, or destroying action for a particular form of headlock attack.

-Clearly you do not want to be in this position a single moment longer than necessary.
+You do not want to be in this position a single moment longer than necessary.
 Here are a few things you can do in this situation:

 Side Headlock Escape Actions

-- Bring your open back hand up behind your opponent and then over the head until it contacts his or her forehead.
+- Bring your open Back Hand up behind your opponent and then over the head until it contacts his or her forehead.
 Press back on their forehead as you bring your body erect and press your back leg into the back of the opponent’s leg(s).
 The opponent will fall backward and over your leg and will land on their back behind you.
 Alternately you might elect to grab the opponent’s collar, hair, or eye sockets instead of using the forehead as a leverage point.

 - Press your back knee into the back of the opponent’s front leg, then use your back arm to grasp and lift this leg at the knee.
 Turn your center toward the opponent to force him or her to lose balance.
 If your opponent falls, causing you to fall as well, press your shoulder into their chest as you land.
-If your opponent releases their grip in an effort to maintain balance, push his or her upper torso or head downward to make them fall.
+If your opponent releases their grip to maintain balance, push his or her upper torso or head down to make them fall.

 - Use the thumb and index finger of your front hand to grab a small area of skin on the front inner thigh of your opponent.
-Pinch, squeeze, and twist this patch of skin to cause pain in the skin and surface tissues.
+Pinch, squeeze and twist this patch of skin to cause pain in the skin and surface tissues.
 Push your opponent away if they loosen their grip.

 Side Headlock Thwart Actions

 - As the opponent begins to apply the grab use your outside hand to hook over the opponent’s approaching wrist to apply a check intended to prevent the encirclement of your neck.
 While keeping the opponent from pulling his or her arm in more tightly, drop immediately back and onto your inside knee.
-Place your left toward your local octagon angle 8 if the attacker is toward your left side, or toward angle 6 if the attacker is toward your right side.
+Place your left toward your local octagon angle 8 if the attacker is toward your left side, or angle 6 if the attacker is toward your right side.
 This will place you behind your opponent and in a position in which they cannot affect this grab.
 Stand up behind your opponent and push them in the back so they move away from you.

 - Use your back arm to grasp your opponent’s opposite-side arm by reaching around the opponent’s back.
 Grasp this arm in the bicep area so that the arm can be prevented from punching you in the face.
-Now press your back foot into the back of your opponent’s far leg as your settle your weight backward and pull your opponent backwards.
+Now press your back foot into the back of your opponent’s far leg as you settle your weight backward and pull your opponent backward.
 You will both fall back.
 Roll toward your opponent and strike or push away and escape.

 - As the opponent begins to encircle your neck use your front forearm to encircle the attacker’s forearm.
 Concurrently use your back arm to grasp the same arm at the bicep.
 Project your weight forward and roll.
 You will land on top of the opponent.
 Strike them to the face with an elbow or use some other strike or escape method to ensure you immediately take charge while on the ground.